Siddhesh-Pandit/deNoiser/README.md

 # Image Denoiser

-A powerful batch image denoising tool with GUI and CLI interfaces.
-Applies multiple noise reduction filters and provides quality metrics for comparison.
+A powerful batch image denoising tool with AI and classical filters, featuring an intuitive GUI and comprehensive quality metrics.

 > **👉 NEW USER?
 [START HERE](START_HERE.md) - Everything you need in one page**
 >